-If you joined the revolution to eat a plant-based diet you may have found differing opinions on just what that means.
+If you joined the revolution to eat a plant-based diet you may have found differing opinions on whether it’s OK to eat processed oils.
 It’s pretty obvious that plant-based foods are made of plants that include fruits, vegetables, legumes, whole grains, nuts, and seeds.
-But the true original whole-food, plant-based diet didn’t include eating oils.
+But the true original whole-food, plant-based diet doesn’t include eating processed oils, even olive oil.

 What’s a Plant-Based Diet?

 Some people say that a plant-based diet may include some meat or dairy and that the diet is only “based” on eating mostly plants.